 In the Pavlysh school there was a tradition: the little ones planted trees in the spring, apples and grapes for their mothers, fathers, grandmothers, and grandfathers.
 Then they brought their relatives the fruit grown by their own hands.

-In order to teach children compassion, sensitivity, and sincerity, Sukhomlinskij wrote the text Thoughts About a Person.
+In order to teach children compassion, sensitivity, and sincerity, Sukhomlinsky wrote the text Thoughts About a Person.
 These are short stories, which were intended to arouse feelings of charity and compassion in his students.
 Here are some themes in the conversational tales: Why are there tears in the grandmother’s and grandfather’s eyes/ Think about how your actions might affect another person’s feelings.

-In real life situations Sukhomlinskij taught his students sensitivity, charity, genuine humanity.
+In real life situations Sukhomlinsky taught his students sensitivity, charity, genuine humanity.
 On the outskirts of the village lived a girl Natalka.
 From early childhood she had been very ill, and could no longer walk.
-Natalka’s whole world consisted of a green courtyard, an apple tree, two beehives, a well, storks on the shed, the dog Palma, and rabbits.
+Natalka’s whole world consisted of a green courtyard, an apple tree, two beehives, a well, storks on the shed, the dog Palma and rabbits.
 Doctors took care of her, but did not promise to cure her.
 The children and the teachers came to her assistance.
 They planted many flowers in the courtyard.
 The teachers came to her house, and taught Natalka to read and draw.
 They brought her to school for the holidays.
 In two years she was back on her feet.
 The doctors said it was not only medicine, but joy that cured her.